Attacking Open-domain Question Answering by Injecting Misinformation: Misinformation Documents Generation

-Aside from human-written fake contexts, we also want to explore the threat of machine-generated fake contexts to QA.
+Aside from human-written misinformation, we also want to explore the threat of machine-generated misinformation to QA.
 This source may be more of a concern than human-created misinformation, since they can easily be produced at scale.
-Recently introduced large-scale generative models, such as GPT2~\citep{radford2019language}, BART~\citep{DBLP:conf/acl/LewisLGGMLSZ20}, and Google T5~\citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}, can produce realistic-looking texts, but they do not lend themselves to producing controllable generation that only replaces only the key information with contradicting contents.
-Therefore, to evaluate the efficacy of realistic-looking neural fake contexts, we propose \textit{BART Fake Contexts Generator (\model)}, which produces both realistic and controlled generated text by iteratively modifying the original paragraph.
-As shown in Figure~\ref{fig:bart_fg_model}, for each sentence $S$ of the original paragraph, \model produces its fake version $S'$ via a three-step process:
+Recently introduced large-scale generative models, such as GPT2~\citep{radford2019language}, BART~\citep{DBLP:conf/acl/LewisLGGMLSZ20}, and Google T5~\citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}, can produce realistic-looking texts, but they do not lend themselves to producing controllable generation that only replaces the key information with contradicting contents.
+Therefore, to evaluate the efficacy of realistic-looking neural fake passages, we propose \textit{BART Fake Passage Generator (\model)}, which produces both realistic and controlled generated text by iteratively modifying the original passage.
+As shown in Figure~\ref{fig:bart_fg_model}, for each sentence $S$ of the original passage, \model produces its fake version $S'$ via a two-step process:

-\textbf{1) Constituency Parsing}.
-We first apply constituency parsing to extract constituency spans from the input sentence to represent its syntactic structure.
-We use the off-the-shelf constituency parser from~\citet{DBLP:conf/acl/HopkinsJP18} in AllenNLP\footnote{https://demo.allennlp.org/constituency-parsing}, which achieved $94.11$ F1 on the Penn Treebank.